willaguiar/ASC_and_heat_transport/Figure_outline.md

 Main findings:
 - ASC is less correlated with poleward heat transport than assumed
 - The correlation varies depending on the time scale and location
+- Correlations are high in regions of large onshore heat transport

+Aim for 4 Figures (GRL style manuscript)

 ### NOTE: Each figure should have its own notebook.